benchristel/verse/docs/advanced/index.md

 you don't mind writing the best JavaScript there is to make it happen, Verse might work for you.

+Here are some projects that would work great with Verse:

+- [A script to generate wizard names](https://gist.github.com/benchristel/c47faab3b269d8dc45c78221e392553f) in the style of the Zork games
+- A financial calculator
+- A BASIC interpreter
+- A Dwarf Fortress clone
+- A Pokémon clone (once I get around to adding graphical capabilities...)
+- A DM assistant for roleplaying games
+- A contact-list database
+- (If/when the [WebUSB proposal](https://wicg.github.io/webusb/) becomes a standard)
+  an app that controls an Arduino to do... pretty much anything.

 # Features

+- Offline storage of your code and program state.
 - Support for both imperative and functional programming, with a clean separation between the two as described in [Gary Bernhardt's excellent talk "Boundaries"](https://www.destroyallsoftware.com/talks/boundaries).